 On Nov.
 13, 2008, American introduced mobile boarding passes at selected airports for use with mobile phones or PDAs.
 The service gives customers at select airports the choice to receive their boarding passes electronically on their mobile phones or PDAs.

 On March 31, 2009, American announced the expansion of Gogo® Inflight Internet on more than 300 domestic aircraft.
-American planned to install the Aircell® system on its domestic MD-80 and Boeing 737-800 aircraft fleets, beginning with 150 MD-80 aircraft in 2009.
-The expansion was in addition to the 15 of American’s Boeing 767-200 aircraft which had the service.
+American began to install the Aircell® system on its domestic MD-80 and Boeing 737-800 aircraft fleets, beginning with 150 MD-80 aircraft in 2009.
+The expansion was in addition to the 15 of American’s Boeing 767-200 aircraft, which already had the service.

 In April 2009, American teamed up with Operation Iraqi Children (OIC), in cooperation with the U.S. Department of Defense, to fly more than 20 tons of basic school supplies, new Crocs™ shoes and other items to children in Iraq.
 This was the largest one-time shipment of supplies in OIC's history, with 10,000 school kits delivered.

 On April 27, 2009, American rolled out a Boeing 777 aircraft sporting a special oneworld Alliance exterior paint design – the first of four aircraft to receive such treatment – as a way to increase awareness of the 10-member alliance.
 The new livery was also part of the celebration of oneworld’s 10th anniversary in 2009.